Old Hungarian script: Characters

 The runic alphabet included 42 letters.
 As in the Old Turkic script, some consonants had two forms, one to be used with back vowels (a, á, o, ó, u, ú) and another for front vowels (e, é, i, í, ö, ő, ü, ű).
 The names of the consonants are always pronounced with a vowel.
 In the old alphabet, the consonant-vowel order is reversed, unlike today's pronunciation (ep rather than pé).
-This is because the oldest inscriptions lacked vowels and were rarely written down, similar to other ancient languages' consonant-writing systems (Arabic, Hebrew, Aramaic, etc.).
+This is because the oldest inscriptions lacked vowels and were rarely written down, similar to other ancient languages' consonant-writing systems (like the abjads used by the Semitic languages - Hebrew, Aramaic, Arabic, etc.).
 The alphabet did not contain letters for the phonemes dz and dzs of modern Hungarian, since these are relatively recent developments in the language's history.
 Nor did it have letters corresponding to the Latin q, w, x and y.
 The modern revitalization movement has created symbols for these; in Unicode encoding, they are represented as ligatures.

 For more information about the transliteration's pronunciation, see Hungarian alphabet.